 Live-in caregivers provide an alternative to residential living.
-In mid-stage dementia, persons generally require some assistance with activities of daily living (ADLs), such as bathing, personal hygiene, and dressing, and instrumental activities of daily living (IADLs), such as light housecleaning, laundry, and shopping for groceries.
-In late-stage / end-stage dementia, persons need extensive help, as mobility and the ability to communicate are eventually lost altogether.
+In mid-stage dementia, persons generally require some assistance with activities of daily living (ADLs), such as bathing, personal hygiene, and dressing, and instrumental activities of daily living (IADLs), like light house cleaning, laundry, and shopping for groceries.
+In late-stage / end-stage dementia, persons need extensive help because mobility and speaking ability are eventually lost altogether.

 There are also live-in caregivers that specialize in Alzheimer’s and dementia care, sometimes referred to as memory caregivers.
 These caregivers have very specific training in order to understand how to approach and communicate with persons with dementia, how to handle specific behaviors commonly seen in persons with the disease, such as sundowning, wandering, and mood swings, and techniques to provide hands-on care while still allowing persons to maintain some autonomy (as long as they are able).

 For persons with dementia, and their families, there are many benefits to having a live-in caregiver: